Charlie Goode: Northampton Town

 As a result of falling down the pecking order at Scunthorpe United, on 31 January 2019, Goode joined League Two club Northampton Town on loan until the end of the 2018–19 season.
 During what remained of the season, he made 17 appearances and signed a three-year contract with the club for an undisclosed fee on 3 July 2019.

-Goode was named team captain for the 2019–20 season and made 45 appearances and scored four goals during a campaign which culminated in promotion to League One, after victory in the 2020 League Two play-off Final.
+Goode was named team captain for the 2019–20 season and made 45 appearances and scored four goals during a campaign which culminated in promotion to League One, after victory in the 2020 League Two play-off final.
 He was voted the club's 2019–20 Supporters' Player of the Year, was named in the League Two PFA Team of the Year and was nominated for the September and October 2019 PFA Fans' Player of the Month awards.
 On 18 August 2020, Goode departed Northampton Town for a club-record fee.
 During 18 months at Sixfields, he made 62 appearances and scored four goals.

 Brentford

+2020–21

-On 18 August 2020, Goode signed for Championship club Brentford and signed a four-year contract, with the option of a further year, for an undisclosed fee reported to be in excess of £1 million.
+On 18 August 2020, Goode transferred to Championship club Brentford and signed a four-year contract, with the option of a further year, for an undisclosed fee reported to be "just over" £1 million.
 Competing with Mads Bech Sørensen for third place in the centre back pecking order, Goode played sparingly during the opening months of the 2020–21 season.
 After a period out with illness, he returned to match play in mid-December 2020, but then spent another period out of the squad until returning to full fitness in March 2021.
 Goode made four late-season appearances, but did not appear during Brentford's 2021 EFL playoff campaign.
 As an unused substitute during the 2–0 victory in the Final over Swansea City, he received a promotion medal.

+2021–22 and loan to Sheffield United

 Goode made his first appearance of the 2021–22 season with a start in a EFL Cup third round match versus Oldham Athletic and his performance in the 7–0 win was recognised with a place in the EFL Cup Team of the Round.
 In early November 2021, injuries to summer transfers Zanka and Kristoffer Ajer allowed Goode to make a run of Premier League starts.
-His run was ended by a hamstring injury suffered in late December and he failed to return to the matchday squad prior to his departure on loan for the remainder of the season the final day of the winter transfer window.
+His run was ended by a hamstring injury suffered in late December and he failed to return to the matchday squad prior to his departure on loan for the remainder of the season on the final day of the winter transfer window.

 Linking up with Championship club Sheffield United, Goode was sent off for the first time in his professional career on his second appearance, for a two-footed challenge on Blackburn Rovers attacker Reda Khadra on 23 February 2022.
-While training during the suspension, he suffered from a knee cartilage problem, which led to his return to Brentford for treatment in April.
-Goode failed to return to fitness before the end of the season and was not involved in the Blades' unsuccessful playoff campaign.
+While training during the suspension, he suffered a knee cartilage problem, which led to his return to Brentford for treatment in April.
+Goode failed to return to fitness before the end of the season and he was not involved in the Blades' unsuccessful playoff campaign.